hmxmilohax/festivalinfobot/README.md

     To view `discord.py`'s DEBUG level logs, you can add `-discord-debug` to your arguments.

+### Dependencies

+Festival Tracker is intended to run primarily on Windows, but it can run on Linux/Docker.

+    To run in Docker, use `docker-compose up -d --build`

+You can create a virtual environment to run the bot in, but it is not required.

+To be able to fetch and generate paths you will need two things:

+- [CHOpt](https://github.com/GenericMadScientist/CHOpt) CLI binary in the `bot/data/Binaries/` folder.
+Follow instructions there.

+    For newer CHOpt versions, Qt6 .dlls may be required to be copied as well.
+These files are also present in the .gitignore, so you won't have to worry about committing these.

+- FFmpeg and FFprobe (binaries) in the `bot/data/Binaries/` folder.
+Follow instructions there.

+Aditionally, the bot is unable to decrypt Festival MIDIs without the correct key.
+You **WILL** experience a LOT of errors if the key is not provided.

 ## Commands

 - Run `/help` to view a list of all available commands.